sandstorm/neos-kickstart/CODING_GUIDELINES.md

 #### Constraints

 Constraints SHOULD be configured to NOT allow any `childNodes` for `Neos.Neos:Document` and `Neos.Neos:ContentCollection` as a default.
 This makes it easier to correctly configure constraints for the editor.
-For this you SHOULD create on override for `Neos.Neos:Document`.
+For this you SHOULD create an override for `Neos.Neos:Document` and `Neos.Neos:ContentCollection`.

 ```yaml
 # Override.Document.yaml